Manchester Liners: Initial operations 1898–1914

 Between 1899 and 1902, four Manchester ships and their crews were requisitioned by the United Kingdom government to transport troops, horses, and supplies to South Africa during the Boer War and its aftermath.
 Collecting points for horses and mules included Galveston and New Orleans (USA) and Buenos Aires and Montevideo in South America.
 Manchester Port made its second voyage to the Cape in 1900, then continued to Australia to bring troops to the conflict.
 On the first voyage after her return to ML, in January 1903, the first Manchester Merchant was lost while on passage from New Orleans to Manchester.
 A serious fire developed in her cotton cargo, and she was scuttled in Dingle Bay on the west coast of Ireland to douse the flames, but subsequently broke up in bad weather.

 By 1904 the line was operating fourteen steamships of between four and seven thousand tons, several built by the associated Furness Withy shipyards.
 Services to ports in eastern Canada were supplemented by regular sailings to Boston, Philadelphia, and the southern US cotton ports of New Orleans and Galveston.
-Between 1904 and 1908 ML deployed three vessels including the Manchester City to the River Plate route, serving other UK ports as well Manchester.
+Between 1904 and 1908 ML deployed three ships including the Manchester City to the River Plate route, serving other UK ports as well Manchester.
 The main return cargo was frozen and chilled meat, and the City set a record for the largest meat consignment up to that time.
 Lord Furness, as he had become, died in 1912 and was succeeded as ML's chairman by R. B. Stoker until his death in 1919.
-ML's fleet was maintained at 14 vessels during the last few years before the First World War.
+ML's fleet was maintained at 14 ships during the last few years before the First World War.
 Eleven of their ships were deployed on the Canadian routes, carrying mainly manufactured goods outwards and meat and grain inbound.

 Operations during the First World War

 At the start of the war in July 1914, ML had a fleet of fifteen ships.
 Most of the fleet continued to operate services to ports in eastern Canada and to USA including Baltimore, returning with war and other supplies.
 In August 1914, the Manchester Miller (1903) and Manchester Civilian (1913) were requisitioned as supply ships and sent with coal to the Falkland Islands to refuel the battlecruisers HMS Inflexible and HMS Invincible.
-As the Civilian was coaling the cruisers, the German vessels approached and the British warships cast off immediately to engage them.
+As the Civilian was coaling the cruisers, the German ships approached and the British warships cast off immediately to engage them.
 In the battle that ensued Admiral Von Spee's armored cruisers, Scharnhorst and Gneisenau, plus escorting cruisers were sunk.
 The Civilian was later equipped with minesweeping gear.
 She returned in 1916 carrying supplies and equipment from Canada to the troops in France.